 Nextech AR to Present Thursday October 6 At The VirtualInvestorConferences.com

-Nextech AR Solutions (NASDAQ:USA: NEXCF/ Canada: NTAR)SUNNYVALE, CALIFORNIA, USA, October 4, 2022 /EINPresswire.com/ -- Nextech AR Solutions Corp. (“Nextech” or the “Company”) (OTCQB: NEXCF) (CSE: NTAR) (FSE: N29), a Metaverse Company and leading provider of augmented reality (“AR”) Wayfinding technologies, and 3D model services for the largest prime ecommerce platform announces that Evan Gappelberg, CEO will present live at VirtualInvestorConferences.com on Thursday, October 6th at 4 pm.
+TORONTO, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Nextech AR Solutions Corp. ("Nextech" or the "Company") NEXCF NTAR (FSE: N29), a Metaverse Company and leading provider of augmented reality ("AR") Wayfinding technologies, and 3D model services for the largest prime ecommerce platform announces that Evan Gappelberg, CEO will present live at VirtualInvestorConferences.com on Thursday, October 6th at 4 pm.

 Nextech AR Solutions invites individual and institutional investors, as well as advisors and analysts, to attend Evan Gappelberg's real-time, interactive presentation, showcasing ARway's disruptive new augmented reality Wayfinding platform; and the Company's rapidly scaling 3D models for ecommerce business with customers including; Kohls, CB2, NAPA Auto Parts and many more.